 You will still receive your standard SkyMile and Medallion miles as you would in the Main Cabin.

-You will get overhead bin access, but you can still enjoy free checked bags by owning a Delta credit card like the Delta SkyMiles® Gold American Express Card.
+You will get overhead bin access, but you can still enjoy free checked bags on Delta flights by owning a Delta credit card like the Delta SkyMiles® Gold American Express Card.

 United Basic Economy